trofi/trofi.github.io.gen/posts/250-dynamic-linking-is-hard-superh-version.md

 Whoops.
 What happens here?
 Why do **g** and **lib_g()** see different values?

 Let's look at final generated code.
-I'll from simplest case without an external library where things stil worked.
+I'll start from simplest case without an external library where things stil worked.
 Building:

 ```